Automorphism and outer automorphism groups of Right-angled Artin groups are not relatively hyperbolic: Introduction

 We remark that even though $\Aut(A_{\Gamma})$ is almost never relatively hyperbolic, Genevois proved in \cite{genevois2020automorphisms} that $\Aut(A_{\Gamma})$ is acylindrically hyperbolic if and only if $\Gamma$ is not a join and contains at least $2$ vertices.

-The definition and study of relatively hyperbolic groups come from the following observation: even when a group $G$ fails to be hyperbolic, it might still exhibit hyperbolic behaviours if we look only ``outside" of some subgroups, called parabolic subgroups.
-With this observation in mind, one obstruction for being relatively hyperbolic is the existence of a specific collection $\mathcal{A}$ of subgroups which are far from being hyperbolic (for example, free abelian subgroups) and are well-networked.
-The term `well-networked' means that (1) the union of all the subgroups in $\mathcal{A}$ generates a finite index subgroup of $G$, (2) for any $A\in\mathcal{A}$, there exists $A'\in\mathcal{A}$ such that $A\cap A'$ is not trivial, and (3) for $A_1,A_2\in\mathcal{A}$, if $A_1\cap A_2$ is not trivial, then it is infinite.
-If we find such a collection of subgroups of $G$, then $G$ would be \textit{never} relatively hyperbolic regardless of the choice of parabolic subgroups.
+The definition and study of relatively hyperbolic groups come from the following observation: even when a group $G$ fails to be hyperbolic, it might still exhibit hyperbolic behaviours if we look only ``outside" of some proper subgroups, called parabolic subgroups.
+With this observation in mind, one obstruction for being relatively hyperbolic is the existence of a specific collection $\mathcal{A}$ of proper subgroups which are far from being hyperbolic (for example, free abelian subgroups) and are well-networked.
+The term `well-networked' means that (1) the union of all the subgroups in $\mathcal{A}$ generates a finite index subgroup of $G$, (2) for any $A,A'\in\mathcal{A}$, there exists a sequence $A_1=A,\cdots,A_n=A'$ such that $A_i\cap A_{i+1}$ is infinite.
+If we find such a collection of subgroups of $G$, then $G$ would be \emph{never} relatively hyperbolic regardless of the choice of parabolic subgroups.

-Following the above idea, the notion of \textit{commutativity graph} of a group $G$ is recalled in Section \ref{2.2} as a tool to show that $G$ is not relatively hyperbolic.
+Following the above idea, the notion of the \emph{commutativity graph} of a group $G$ is recalled in Section \ref{2.2} as a tool to show that $G$ is not relatively hyperbolic.
 One of the main assumptions to define the commutativity graph is the existence of a (possibly infinite) generating set of $G$ which consists of infinite order elements.
 However, there are finite order elements in the usual generating sets of $\Aut(A_\Gamma)$ and $\Out(A_\Gamma)$.
 To handle this problem, in Section \ref{2.1}, we find a finite index subgroup which is generated by a finite collection of infinite order elements.
 In Section \ref{3} and \ref{4}, we prove that $\Aut(A_\Gamma)$ and $\Out(A_\Gamma)$ are in general not relatively hyperbolic, respectively, by using those finite-index subgroups with the fact that being (or not being) relatively hyperbolic is a quasi-isometry invariant.

 \begin{ack} We thank our advisor Hyungryul Baik for useful comments, Donggyun Seo for useful conversations, and Anthony Genevois for giving us helpful feedback.
 The first and third authors were partially supported by Samsung Science \& Technology Foundation grant No. SSTF-BA1702-01 and the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. 2020R1C1C1A01006912). \end{ack}